ekoontz/jaas_and_kerberos/README.md

 ## Edit jaas.conf: set KerberizedServer.principal

+See `jaas.conf` in this directory, which is also shown below:

+    Client {
+       com.sun.security.auth.module.Krb5LoginModule required
+       useTicketCache=false;
+    };

+    KerberizedServer {
+       com.sun.security.auth.module.Krb5LoginModule required
+       useKeyTab=false
+       storeKey=true
+       useTicketCache=false
+       principal="zookeeperserver/debian64-3";
+    };

 ## Edit server.properties: (FIXME: use keytabs rather than password in file).

+See `server.properties` in this directory, which is also shown below:

+    service.password=serverpassword

 ## Edit client.properties: (FIXME: prompt for password when client starts rather than password in file).

+See `client.properties` in this directory, which is also shown below:

+    client.principal.name=zookeeperclient
+    client.password=clientpassword
+    service.principal.name=zookeeperserver@debian64-3

 # Test